OpenWithStreamLink/Open-with-Streamlink/README.md

 # [Requirements]

-Install python on your computer and be sure to check "Add Python X.X to PATH" Link for the windows installer [here][python-installer]

 Install streamlink on your computer in the default directory (C:\Program Files (x86)\Streamlink) and be sure to add streamlink to your PATH.
 See this [link][streamlink-installation] if you want more informations on how to install streamlink.